 Policy on performance bonuses

-The Australian Public Service Commission has released guidance that outlines the principles governing performance bonus use in Commonwealth entities and companies.
+The Australian Public Service Commission provides guidance on the principles governing performance bonus use in Commonwealth entities and companies.

 To assist you in applying the principles, Performance Bonus Guidance is available on the Australian Public Service Commission website.